muthualagappanm/PIC18F26K42-ADC-with-computation-module/README.md

 ## Objective:

 The ADC with Computation module is a 12-bit ADC that integrates computational functions into module hardware.
-In this code example, the user can select from four computation modes:
+In this code example, the user can select from four computation modes: test

 -     Basic mode
 - Average mode